OpenSDN-io/docs/contributing-to-opensdn/getting-started/OpenSDN_JIRA_Workflow.rst

 While proposing a new feature

--  File a User Story under TF-Blueprint project for review, assignee will be submitting a blueprint/spec using this User Story for community review
+-  File a User Story under OpenSDN-Blueprint project for review, assignee will be submitting a blueprint/spec using this User Story for community review